 The textiles we wear are made from precious natural resources and generate massive environmental impacts in their production.
-Plastic-based materials that now comprise the majority of our clothes are shedding microfibres into waterways and endangering human health and nature’s ecosystems.
-And, many of the fibres we wear use harmful chemical processes in dyeing and finishing, which comprises the health of worker and wearer.
+Plastic-based materials that now comprise the majority of our clothes are shedding microfibers into waterways and endangering human health and nature's ecosystems.
+And, many of the fibers we wear use harmful chemical processes in dyeing and finishing, which comprises the health of worker and wearer.

 77% of UK retailers believe there is a likelihood of modern slavery in their supply chain.

-From child labour on cotton fields to trafficking and forced labour in the garment industry, the fashion supply chain routinely exploits some of the most vulnerable people.
+From child labor in cotton fields to trafficking and forced labor in the garment industry, the fashion supply chain routinely exploits some of the most vulnerable people.
 We are calling for deeper transparency to help end modern slavery and uphold the human rights of everyone in the fashion supply chain.

 Over 90% of workers in the global garment industry have no possibility to negotiate their wages or conditions.